Zero fret

 A zero fret is a fret placed at the headstock end of the neck of a banjo, guitar, mandolin, or bass guitar.
 It serves one of the functions of a nut: holding the strings the correct distance above the other frets on the instrument's fretboard.
-A separate nut is still required to establish the correct string spacing when a zero fret is used.
+A separate string-guide (often a regular nut) is still required to establish the correct string spacing when a zero fret is used.

 Function

 The zero fret is positioned at the location normally occupied by the nut.
 On a guitar having a zero fret, the nut is located behind the zero fret and serves solely to keep the strings spaced properly.
+The strings are bent over the fret and rest on it as if one were pressing on them behind the fret.

-The strings rest atop the zero fret, which is generally at the same height as all the others.
+The zero fret is generally at the same height as all the others.
 Some people prefer and feel more comfortable with the zero fret slightly taller than the rest of the frets.
 The zero fret functions as all other frets do.

 Purpose

 It is claimed that with a zero fret, the sound of an open string more closely approximates the sound of a fretted string as compared to the open string sound on a guitar with no zero fret.
+This gives all notes a more similar and consistent timbre.
 Countering this claim are musicians who feel that a bone or even synthetic nut will enhance the overall tone of the instrument regardless of the string being played open or fretted.
-Since tone is so subjective, the two claims are likely to continue perpetually.

 Some manufacturers that frequently use(d) a zero fret are Gretsch, Kay, Selmer, Höfner, Mosrite, Framus, Vox, Vigier, Harley Benton and bass guitar manufacturer MTD.
 Now very few manufacturers use this design and those who do list it as a feature.
 Steinberger uses a zero fret with their headless guitars but omit the nut; strings are mounted in place where the head would normally be, so there is no need for the string guides that the nut provides.
 2015 model year Gibson guitars incorporate a zero fret in order to accommodate a brass adjustable nut, which the manufacturer claims causes better sustain and intonation.
 The British acoustic guitar manufacturer Fylde Guitars uses a zero fret as standard.